black-roland/homeassistant-vkcloud-vision/README.md

 ## Notice

 This is a community project, not affiliated with VK Cloud.
+VK Cloud Vision is a service provided by VK Cloud.

+This integration is not an official VK Cloud product and is not supported by VK.